CHAT US TODAY TO FIND OUT HOW WE CAN BEST HELP YOU. GET IN TOUCH

 In this article, we look at how long divorce takes in Australia.

-Divorce can be a complicated process to navigate as it requires legal procedures and paperwork.
-While the standard divorce process in Australia usually takes a few months to be finalised after submitting an application, the total duration of divorce proceedings and everything that they entail can vary significantly as there are many factors that come into play.
+Divorce can be a complicated process to navigate as it requires extensive legal procedures and paperwork.
+While the standard divorce process in Australia usually takes a few months to be finalised after submitting an application, the total duration of divorce proceedings and everything that they entail can vary significantly as many factors come into play.

 Factors That Influence the Duration of a Divorce

-It’s also important to note the distinction between the divorce itself, which is simply the legal severance of the marriage, and everything else that is separate such as property settlement, child support, spousal maintenance etc. While the actual time between filing for divorce and having a divorce order issued by the court usually only takes several months, the rest of the proceedings relating to other matters may take much longer.
+It’s also important to note the distinction above between the divorce itself, which is simply the legal severance of the marriage, and everything else that it entails such as devising property settlement, calculating child support, determining spousal maintenance etc. While the actual time between filing for divorce and having a divorce order issued by the court usually only takes several months, the rest of the proceedings may take much longer.

 Divorce is usually granted in two steps: